lachlanmcdonald/mg-shader-wiki/random.md

-> Replaces voxels which match your selected color, at random, with a chosen color
+> **random** replaces voxels which match your selected color, at random, with a chosen color

 ## Parameters